6-13-1 Educational Fee Waiver

 - The Vice President for Student Services is authorized to approve educational fee waivers for extenuating circumstances, including appeals related to medical and other hardships, an error made by a TTC employee that negatively impacts the student’s financial situation, or circumstances that are beyond the control of the student or family that result in a negative financial situation for the student.
 These waivers are to supplement scholarships not covered by funds already awarded and cannot result in an over award.

-- The Vice President for Academic Affairs is authorized to approve educational fee waivers for dual credit students receiving free or reduced lunch, winners of the Quest competition, and an error made by a TTC employee that negatively impacts the student’s financial situation.
+- The Vice President for Education is authorized to approve educational fee waivers for dual credit students receiving free or reduced lunch, winners of the Quest competition, and an error made by a TTC employee that negatively impacts the student’s financial situation.

 - The President will approve educational fee waivers for special conditions and circumstances not specifically listed above.